 - Signal Pole Installation.
-Install signal poles with the centerline of the pole plumb.
-Provide a 1inch drain hole in the grouted base.
+Install signal poles so the side opposite the mastarm, or combination of mastarms, is vertical in its final deflected position.
+Provide a 1-inch drain hole in the grouted base.
 Run this drain from below the top of the conduits to outside of the grouted area. - 4.
 Signal Head Mounting.
 Support bracket mounted signal heads, as shown on the Plans, by mounting brackets consisting of watertight assemblies of 1-1/2 inch nominal diameter standard steel pipe and malleable iron or brass pipe fittings.
 All members must be either plumb or level, symmetrically arranged, and securely assembled.
 Construct these so that all conductors are concealed within the assembly.